mertkilickaplan/secondbrain/docs/ARCHITECTURE.md

 ## Summary

-These ADRs document the key architectural decisions that shaped Second Brain Lite.
+These ADRs document the key architectural decisions that shaped WhichNotes.
 They provide context for future developers and serve as a reference for understanding why certain choices were made.

 ### Key Principles